 Good kayaks know how to use minimum strength and gain maximum momentum.
 They use fewest strokes possible, unlike beginners, paddle like crazy.
 The sooner you learn the techniques, the better it will be for you.
 The knowledge of steering at the right angle also helps avoid joint muscle strains that are part and parcel of kayaking.

 Drink a Lot of Water

 When you are in the water all day long.
 It’s pretty common to not hydrate yourself enough.
-Do carry your favorite water bottle and make sure you drink plenty of it during your trip.
+Do carry your favorite water bottle and make sure you drink plenty of it during your trip and bring a lifestraw.
 Dehydration is never good, especially when you are under the sun for hours; it can make your feel dizzy and spoil the fun of kayaking.
 Don’t neglect the drinking water.
 It’s the best drink to have while kayaking.

 While it’s great to learn from your own mistakes, it’s even better to learn from others’ mistakes.
 Most experienced paddlers and coaches have learned the common mistakes the hard way.
 In this age, when information is available on voice command, it’s criminal not to take advantage of the wisdom that is out there on the internet.

 Kayaking is great fun.
 You just need to take care of important aspects and avoid making basic mistakes.
 Make sure you dress for the occasion.
 Kayak clothing, including dry suits, padding gloves, footwear with good grip, and solid sole not only make you look cool it also makes the experience worthwhile.